 - Do not upload content that exploits or abuses children.

-Your name should reflect your business’ real-world name, as used consistently on your shop front, website, stationery and as known to customers.
-Accurately representing your business name helps customers find your business online.
+To help customers find your business online, accurately represent your business name.
+Your name should reflect your business’ real-world name, as used consistently on your shopfront, website, stationery and as known to customers.

-For example, if you were creating a Business Profile for a 24-hour coffee shop in Southampton city centre called Shelly’s Coffee, you would enter that business information as:
+For example, if you create a Business Profile for a 24-hour coffee shop in Southampton called Shelly’s Coffee, you would enter that business information as:

 - Business name: Shelly’s Coffee